raphael2692/rs-blog/content/posts/coding/langchain-wikipedia.md

 # Introduction

 In this tutorial, we will be building a Python program that searches for a specified topic on Wikipedia, extracts the text from the top search result, and generates a summary using OpenAI and Trafilatura.
-We will use the LLMChain library to connect these different functionalities.
+We will use the LangChain library to connect these different functionalities.

 ## Required Libraries